-- NOTE 1: The Appendix includes a suggested letter form that may be used to transmit to the Chairman of the HSB the information required in Part H.4. - NOTE 2: The intention of the Board is to eventually drop this requirement and change initial and final approval, after it has been demonstrated, as expected, that the longer time data per this requirement confirm the 'initial' approval results.
+- NOTE 1: The Appendix includes a suggested letter form that may be used to transmit to the PPI HSB Chair the information required in Part H.4. - NOTE 2: The intention of the Board is to eventually drop this requirement and change initial and final approval, after it has been demonstrated, as expected, that the longer time data per this requirement confirm the 'initial' approval results.